opulo-inc/ohai/docs/lumen/control-box/index.md

 # LumenPnP Control Box

 ## Introduction

 The purpose of these work instructions is to cover the assembly process for the LumenPnP's Control Box.
 This assembly is used by the LumenPnP to contain its microcontroller and pneumatics system.

+!!!warning "If you are preparing a `diy-control-box` for individual sale you must also follow the [steps listed in  DIY Control Box](https://ohai.opulo.io/diy-components/diy-control-box)."
+	If you are making a DIY Control Box - follow these docs like normal until the `Gundam Testing` section before going to the above link.

 ## Prepare `control-box`